jwrdegoede/kernel-driver-workshop/README.md

 Humidity and temperature are measured at the same time using a single command, so for the humidity reading the temperature reading code can be re-used.
-Except that the raw 16 bit big-endian humidty value is stored in bytes 3 and 4 of the response, so getting it can be done by:
+Except that the raw 16 bit big-endian humidity value is stored in bytes 3 and 4 of the response, so getting it can be done by:

 ```